GRESB/api-docs/source/includes/_oauth2.md

 <img src="/images/oauth_pictures/code.jpg" alt="authorization code screen" style="border:2px solid black">

 It is also import to remember that users may revoke your application's access at any time.
-See **Common Errors** below for more information on handling this condition.
+See **Oauth Errors** below for more information on handling this condition.

 ### Step 2 - Exchange Authorization Code for Access Token